TITLE 19

 § 708.
 Special employment practices relating to health care and child care facilities.

-(a) Definitions. — (1) “Child care facility” means any child care facility which is required to be licensed by the Department of Services for Children, Youth, and Their Families.
+(a) Definitions. — (1) “Child care facility” means any child care facility which is required to be licensed by the Department of Education, Office of Child Care Licensing.

 (2) “Direct access” means the opportunity to have personal contact with persons receiving care during the course of one’s assigned duties.